This documentation is for a prerelease version of O3DE. Click here to switch to the latest release, or select a version from the dropdown.

 prefab

-The SimulationInterfaces allows to perform bound search.
+The SimulationInterfaces allows performing bound search.
 You can specify what is you region of interests and ask for Simulated Entities inside.
 This feature uses Overlap Scene Query.
 You need to have collider shapes added to entities to get results from Overlap Scene Query.

 Note: